 When you leave the hospital, following an injury, stroke, surgery or other event, you are loaded down with paper.
 You receive instructions on how to take care of your body.
 They tell you how to prepare your home and your family.
 Other pages include directions on what medication to take, when and how.
 For example, take one in the morning with breakfast; or three times a day, at least one hour before meals.
 The papers describe any special equipment or supplies you may need, as well as how to use them.
 Other pages discuss possible side effects, and still more share tips for prevention or better health in the future.

-Likely you are feeling tired a sick.
+Likely you are feeling tired and sick.
 Now you are supposed to read and understand all this writing, with its complicated medical language.

 While collecting data for another research study, he noticed that many patients tended to call back for the same few reasons.
 These reasons largely included clarification of written instructions provided to patients in their discharge summaries.

 “After discharge, different patients tended to ask the same questions repeatedly related to instructions given; time and time again,” he says.

 Their initial study looked at the readability of discharge instructions, to see what grade level the Trauma Center used when writing the instructions.
 They were quick to note that it was much higher than recommendations from the National Institutes of Health and American Medical Association.
 (Both groups recommend a 6th grade reading level).
 In fact, they found the current instructions were written at around a 10th grade level.

 After reviewing the records of nearly 500 patients, they found 27 percent received instructions that were difficult to read.
 They also found that 65 percent of the patients had reading skills below the level of their discharge summary.

 You had an Inferior Vena Cava (IVC) filter placed during this hospitalization: this was done for the prevention of respiratory sequelae of thromboembolic disease which commonly occurs after extremity trauma.
 (Grade 20.4)